Kartavya04/CODSOFT/README.md

 # CODSOFT
 Web Development Projects

 This repository showcases three distinct web development projects: a Basic Calculator, an Advanced Landing Page and a Portfolio Website.
-Each project demonstrates key skills in HTML, CSS, and JavaScript, focusing on responsive design, user interactivity, and modern web practices.
+Each project demonstrates key skills in HTML, CSS, and JavaScript, focusing on responsive design, user interactivity and modern web practices.

 1. Basic Calculator (index 1.html, node 1.js and styles 1.css)